Not wacky vs. definitely wacky: A study of scalar adverbs in pretrained language models: Materials

 \section{Materials}

 Building on the approach of \citet{ribeiro-etal-2020-beyond} and \citet{rottger-etal-2021-hatecheck}, we had the goal of designing a balanced diagnostic dataset for probing how well models capture the meanings of scalar adverbs.
-Our data are drawn from a slice (year 2015) of the Reddit politosphere dataset introduced in \citet{hofmann2022reddit}.
+Our primary dataset consists of 960 items, which are based on posts from the year 2015 in the Reddit politosphere dataset introduced in \citet{hofmann2022reddit}.
 This slice represents about 6GB of data from a range of political subreddits (e.g., \textit{r/conservative} or \textit{r/anarchist}).
-It offers domain consistency.
-Because it is social media data, it guarantees a certain amount of diversity and naturalness in linguistic usage.
+It offers naturalness and domain consistency as well as a certain amount of diversity in linguistic usage.

-We use Spa{C}y \cite{spacy2} to extract phrases of the form `\textit{ADV ADJ.}' where there is a dependency between the adjective and the adverb.
-We take only phrases in which this construction occurs in final position, so that the phrases are also guaranteed to be well-formed in isolation, and we limit the context to two sentences (or one if no more are available) and 10 to 40 words.
-Aiming for at least 40 different adjectives to occur with each target adverb, we selected 8 distinct adverbs that expressed the speaker's judgment on a scale of likelihood (MODALITY), 8 that express a position on a temporal scale (FREQUENCY), and 8 with more of general applicability (DEGREE).
-These were selected to span the full range of each scale, and hence include adverbs with negative force i.e., \textit{hardly} and \textit{never}.
-However, the word \textit{not} is reserved as a benchmark and not used as a target.
+To select the posts, we first used Spa{C}y \cite{spacy2} to extract phrases of the form `\textit{ADV ADJ.}' where there is a dependency between the adjective and the adverb.
+We take only phrases in which this construction occurs in final position, so that the phrases are also guaranteed to be well-formed in isolation.
+We then include the previous context from the same post, up to a maximum of 40 words, cutting at a sentence boundary.
+In semantic theory, preceding context is known to be important \cite{beaver2001presupposition, roberts1995domain}, but this factor is unfortunately disregarded in most of the related NLP research.
+Aiming for at least 40 different adjectives to occur with each target adverb, we selected 8 distinct adverbs that expressed the speaker's judgment on a scale of likelihood (MODALITY), 8 that express a position on a temporal scale (FREQUENCY), and 8 with more general applicability (DEGREE).
+The adverbs were selected to span the full range of each scale, and hence include adverbs with negative force i.e., \textit{hardly} and \textit{never}.
+To shed light on the contrast between scalar adverbs and outright negation, the word \textit{not} is reserved as a benchmark and not used as a target.
 Both the adverbs themselves, and the \textit{ADV ADJ} bigrams, were selected to span the range of available frequencies to the extent possible, using Google Ngram \citep{lin2012syntactic} frequencies.
 The target adverbs are listed in Table \ref{table:1}.